-- 9.3.2.2 Complete documentation of actual expenses incurred, such as receipted bills, or invoices from the commercial mover must be submitted to the district. - 9.3.2.3 If unusual or complex items are to be moved, a Department Right of Way Agent/Specialist should be present on a parcel by parcel basis to oversee that the move is performed as specified and all items in the pre-move inventory are moved. - 9.3.2.4 When the Department determines monitoring is needed the following will be documented: - (A) Any equipment used in the move with cost and time used.
-Equipment rental fees should be based on the actual cost of renting the equipment, but not exceed the cost paid by a commercial mover; - Persons involved in the move, type of work performed, hourly wage (B) (should not exceed the cost paid by a commercial mover), and time period of actual work;

-(C) Amount of inventory moved during the monitoring period.
+9.3.2.3 If unusual or complex items are to be moved, a Department Right of Way agent should be present on a parcel by parcel basis to oversee that the move is performed as specified and all items in the pre-move inventory are moved.

+9.3.2.4 When the Department determines monitoring is needed the following will be documented:

+- (A) Any equipment used in the move with cost and time used.
+Equipment rental fees should be based on the actual cost of renting the equipment, but not exceed the cost paid by a commercial mover; - (B) Persons involved in the move, type of work performed, hourly wage (should not exceed the cost paid by a commercial mover), and time period of actual work; - (C) Amount of inventory moved during the monitoring period.

-- 9.3.2.5 Pre-Move and Post-Move inventories are required on all types of moves except where reimbursement is based on the Fixed Residential Move Cost Schedule. - 9.3.2.6 Self-moves based on the lower of two bids or estimates are not eligible for reimbursement under this section. - 9.3.2.7 Eligible expenses for moves from a dwelling include the expenses described in paragraphs A through G of Section 9.3.7 (Eligible Actual Moving Expenses).
+9.3.2.5 Pre-move and post-move inventories utilizing Form No. 575-040-17, (Personal Property Inventory) are required on all types of moves except where reimbursement is based on the Fixed Residential Move Cost Schedule.

+9.3.2.6 Eligible expenses for moves from a dwelling include the expenses described in paragraphs A through G of Section 9.3.12, Eligible Actual Moving Expenses.